Sparse Covariance Neural Networks: Preliminaries

-This notion of stability follows an extensive line of research on stability of GNNs to generic graph perturbations~\citep{gama2020stability,cervino2022training,arghal2022robust,Parada_Mayorga_2021,keriven2020convergence,Ruiz_2020}, but it specifically considers covariance estimation errors, which is fundamental for VNNs.
-Indeed, since in practical applications the true covariance is not available and VNNs operate on an estimate of it, this notion of stability acts as a certificate of performance guarantee w.r.t. the ideal scenario when working with the true covariance matrix and characterizes the impact of data and model characteristics on the performance.
-More in detail, the output difference of VNN caused by the sample estimation error is bounded proportionally by the square root of the number of samples $t$.
-When $t$ increases, the bound approaches zero, ultimately, showing convergence to the true data distribution.
-This result is specific to covariance estimation errors, whereas generic GNN stability bounds do not decrease with the number of samples.
-This improves the stability w.r.t.
-PCA, which we provide in the following lemma. \begin{lemma} Consider a true covariance matrix $\mtC$ and a sample covariance estimate $\mthC$ with respective eigendecompositions $\mtC = \mtV\mtLambda\mtV^\Tr$ and $\mthC = \mthV\mathbf{\hat{\Lambda}}\mthV^\Tr$.
-Then, for any signal $\vcx$ with $\|\vcx\|\leq 1$, it holds with high probability that $\|\mtV^\Tr\vcx-\mthV^\Tr\vcx\| \leq \mathcal{O}(t^{-1/2}(\min_{i,j\neq i}|\lambda_i-\lambda_j|)^{-1})$. \end{lemma} \Cref{lemma_pca} shows that PCA stability is inversely proportional to the smallest gap between covariance eigenvalues, leading to unstable behaviors when the eigenvalues are close.
-VNNs do not suffer from this as the covariance filter can exhibit a stable response to close eigenvalues at the expense of lower discriminability~\citep{sihag2022covariance}.
-Because of this advantage in finite-data settings, VNNs have been shown effective in covariance-based learning tasks, both on static and temporal data~\citep{sihag2024explainable,sihag2023transferablility,cavallo2024stvnn,cavallo2024fairvnn}.
-However, they have two major limitations.
-First, when the true covariance matrix is sparse, the finite-sample estimate contains spurious correlations~\citep{baik2005phase,paul2007asymptotics}, affecting the performance of the VNN significantly.
-Second, when the true covariance is dense, a VNN on the finite-sample estimate is limited by its high quadratic computational complexity in the data dimension, restricting its applicability to low-dimensional settings only.
+This notion of stability follows an extensive line of research on stability of GNNs to generic graph perturbations~\cite{gama2020stability,keriven2020convergence,Ruiz_2020, gao2023learning,cervino2022training,arghal2022robust}, but it specifically considers covariance estimation errors, which is fundamental for covariance filters.
+Since in practical applications the true covariance is not available and covariance filters operate on an estimate, this notion of stability acts as a certificate of performance guarantee w.r.t. the ideal scenario when working with the true covariance matrix and characterizes the impact of data and model characteristics.
+More in detail, it identifies that the output difference of a covariance filter caused by the sample estimation error is bounded proportionally by the square root of the number of samples $t$.
+The bound increases with the Lipschitz constant $P$, since a higher $P$ allows the frequency response to generate different outputs at close eigenvalues, thus improving the filter's discriminability, but leads to larger sensitivity to estimation errors, thus degrading its stability.